ALDI Australia

 • This fishery is unlikely to impact endangered, threatened and protected (ETP) species.

-• Management measures are in place for the main bycatch species, Baltic herring.
+• Management measures are in place for the main bycatch species, herring.
+Area closures are used to protect juvenile and spawning herring.

 • This fishery is unlikely to have a significant impact on the sea bed.